 I am no scientist.
 Just an old sailor who by navigating the idea of discontinuous time found some unexpected answers witch I hereby will do my best to present and explain.

-little over one hundred years ago.
-The mechanism involved that
+news a little over one hundred years ago.
+The mechanism

 "The Dynamic Present" is written for this homepage while "Tid och Eter" is from 1998 (and in Swedish), "Quantum Aether" from 2000 and "Discontinuous Time from 2006.
 Between them they should hopefully cover most of what I've found out about time and space.